google/digitalbuildings/tools/abel/validators/README.md

 # ABEL Spreadsheet

 ### Overview
-The ABEL Spreadsheet serves as a user interface for the ABEL application.
-The spreadsheet is the user-friendly interface that allows users to create a [Building Configuration file](../../../ontology/docs/building_config.md) from scratch.
+The ABEL Spreadsheet serves as a user-friendly interface for ABEL and allows users to create a [Building Configuration file](../../../ontology/docs/building_config.md) from scratch.

 ***Note:*** ABEL can ingest Building Config files using the [initialize